Wordcab/rtasr/README.md

 ## Contributing

-Be sure to habe [hatch](https://hatch.pypa.io/latest/install/) installed.
+Be sure to have [hatch](https://hatch.pypa.io/latest/install/) installed.

 ### Quality